thomassuedbroecker/TempTracker_IoTBluemixMFPSample/README.md

 On YouTube: IoT Cloud, Bluemix and MobileFirst ... trying to understand https://www.youtube.com/playlist?list=PLUte4WEyMEjU83oQIjqOKIPm35q9I1eZd

-## 3. Environment Prerequisites run use the full TempTracker sample
+## 3. Environment Prerequisites to use the full TempTracker sample

 Here are the prerequisites you need to setup the environment, to run the full "TempTracker" sample.